nuclear-multimessenger-astronomy/nmma/doc/joint_inference.md

 The joint inference generation can be performed by running:

-    nmma_gw_generation config.ini
+    nmma-generation config.ini

-This will generate a `GW170817-AT2017gfo-GRB170817A_data_dump.pickle` file under `outdir/data/` which need to be provided for the joint inference function `nmma_analysis`.
+This will generate a `GW170817-AT2017gfo-GRB170817A_data_dump.pickle` file under `outdir/data/` which need to be provided for the joint inference function `nmma-analysis`.

 **Running the analysis**

-As detailed above, running the analysis with the command `nmma_analysis --data-dump outidr/data/GW170817-AT2017gfo-GRB170817A_data_dump.pickle` requires computational resources on a larger cluster.
+As detailed above, running the analysis with the command `nmma-analysis --data-dump outidr/data/GW170817-AT2017gfo-GRB170817A_data_dump.pickle` requires computational resources on a larger cluster.
 Below we show an example script for job submission called `jointinf.pbs` on a German cluster:

     #!/bin/bash
     #PBS -N <name of simulation>